lab-cosmo/chemiscope/docs/src/tutorial.rst

 The easiest way to create a JSON input file is to use the ``chemiscope`` package.
-Install the package with ``pip install chemiscope``, and use :py:func:`chemiscope.write_input` in your own script to generate the JSON file.
+Install the package with ``pip install chemiscope``, and use :py:func:`chemiscope.write_input` or :py:func:`chemiscope.create_input` in your own script to generate the JSON file.
 This script assumes you use the `ase`_ Python module to read the structures.

 If all the properties you want to include into chemiscope are already stored in an `ase`_-readable file, the ``chemiscope`` python package also install a